Statement Safety

 Examples:

-insert ... returning idiskind=queryandaction=insert.explain update ...requiresexplainandupdateactions.beginiskind=transaction-controlandaction=transaction.
+insert ... returning idiskind=queryandaction=insert.explain update ...requiresexplainandupdateactions.create table copy as select ...requirescreateandselectactions.truncate table eventsiskind=commandandaction=truncate.- Snowflake

 Unsupported SQL